ESOP vs Equity Ownership

 Benefits of direct equity ownership

-• Flexibility: Employees can decide how much to invest, providing greater flexibility and personal financial control.
+• Financial autonomy: Employees decide how much to invest and when, aligning with their personal financial goals.

 Choosing the right equity structure